ryanramage/couch2elastic4sync/README.md

 ## Usage

-(rc)[http://npm.im/rc] to set to variable.
+[rc](http://npm.im/rc) is used to set to variables.
 For example, create a .couch2elastic4sync file with the following

     database=http://localhost:5984/idx-edm-v5
     elasticsearch=http://elastic-1.com:9200/idx-edm-v5/listing